MoonlightCapital/MoonlightBot-docs/README.md

 It is recommended to set up at least one [logging channel](./README.md#logging) with the `BAN` log enabled to see when an evasion ban is triggered.

 ![Ban log of an evasion ban](./.gitbook/assets/EvasionBanLog.png)

-To troubleshoot why the muted member was able to send a message in the unintended channel, check the following:

-* Does the muted role have the `Send messages` permission?
-  * Check in Server Settings > Roles > [Your Mute Role] > Permissions; If so, disable it.
-* Does the muted role have a category-specific override with the `Send messages` permission?
-  * Check by Right Clicking on the Channel's Category > Edit Category > Permissions; If so, remove the role override or disable the permission.
-* Does the muted role have a channel-specific override, or is the channel not synced to the category?
-  * Check by Right Clicking on the Channel > Edit Channel > Permissions; If so, sync the channel to the category, remove the override or disable the permission.

 ## Support the Development of MoonlightBot